martianrobotics/GettingAndCleaningDataCourseProject/CodeBook.md

 * remove . at the end of string

 Apply the cleaned up list as the column names of the "all" data.frame from columns 3:563.
-The first two columns are subject and activity. names(all)[3:563]<-allColNames
+The first two columns are subject and activity.

+names(all)[3:563]<-allColNames

-Now that the all data.frame has proper column names, extract all columns that contain "mean" and "std" into stdAndMean. stdAndMean<-all[,grepl("Std|Mean",colnames(all))]
+Now that the all data.frame has proper column names, extract all columns that contain "mean" and "std" into stdAndMean.

+stdAndMean<-all[,grepl("Std|Mean",colnames(all))]

-Create a new data.frame called x that binds the first two columns of all and the extracted standard deviation and mean columns. x<-cbind(all[1:2],stdAndMean)
+Create a new data.frame called x that binds the first two columns of all and the extracted standard deviation and mean columns.

+x<-cbind(all[1:2],stdAndMean)

 ### Apply the proper activity labels to the activity column
-Use the mutate function of dplyer to replace numeric data in the activity column of the x dataframe with the proper activity labels x<-mutate(x,activity=actlbls[activity])
+Use the mutate function of the dplyer library to replace numeric data in the activity column of the x dataframe with the proper activity labels x<-mutate(x,activity=actlbls[activity])

 * 1 will be replaced by "WALKING"